24 Restaurant Positions and Their Roles Explained

 This tells you that you are making 27% (0.27 x 100) above your total food cost.

-You could also perform this calculation for each menu item (e.g., pepperoni pizza, Caesar salad, spaghetti with meat sauce, etc.) and even each food item (e.g., chick, fish, beef, carrots, onions, lettuce, flour, sugar, etc.) if you wanted to gain more insight into your food costs.
+You could also perform this calculation for each menu item (e.g., pepperoni pizza, Caesar salad, spaghetti with meat sauce, etc.) and even each food item (e.g., chicken, fish, beef, carrots, onions, lettuce, flour, sugar, etc.) if you wanted to gain more insight into your food costs.

 Raising your menu pricing — even just a few cents — can have a dramatic effect on your food cost percentage.